 Shuttle Pro V2 External Controller Review

 I will talk about this controller device from a design point of view although it can be used for any software you have installed on your computer.
-I use it mostly with Photoshop and occasionally with Camtasia which is the software I use to edit my videos.
+I use it mostly with Photoshop and occasionally with Camtasia which is the software I use when editing my videos.

 ShuttlePRO V2 is a USB controller compatible with Mac and Windows that allows you to program keyboard shortcuts and other actions with the purpose of speeding up your workflow.